Orange Creamsicle Bundt Cake

 First up, in the cake batter itself, which imparts a nice, subtle orange flavor.

-Secondly, as a syrup, which we’ll pour all over the still-hot cake, which will absorb into the cake as it cools.
+Secondly, as a syrup, which we’ll pour all over the still-hot cake.
+The syrup then absorbs into the cake as it cools.

 Tips and Tricks for the Best Orange Creamsicle Bundt Cake